 However, both technologies collect energy from different sources; air source from the air, and ground source from ground or water sources.
-There are also other significant differences between the two technologies – for instance, in running costs, efficiency and income from the Renewable Heat Incentive (RHI).
+There are also other significant differences between the two technologies – for instance, in running costs, efficiency.

 Air source vs. ground source heat pumps: the differences

 Air source heat pumps use heat energy from the air to ‘pump’ higher temperature heat into a building.
 The efficiency of an air source heat pump varies across the seasons and time of day.
 They can be especially problematic in winter because when you need heating the most, the air – its source of energy – is at its coldest, and the unit will require more electricity to operate efficiently.

 The true efficiency of air source heat pumps can be difficult to ascertain.
 Their performance in test conditions is usually based on an inlet temperature of 7°C, which is not realistic, as the air temperature fluctuates.
 On the other hand, ground source heat pumps are tested by their performance with an inlet temperature of 0°C – representing true climate conditions.

 The ground can maintain temperatures of 10-12°C all year, which means the average ground temperature in winter will always be significantly warmer than the average air temperature.
 As a result, the source temperature for a ground source heat pump on the coldest day can be up to 15°C warmer than the cold air coming into an air source heat pump.